 The is the second in a series where we interview Pride flag creators.
 This interview was conducted 3-12 December 2018 over email.
+Some answers were revised on 2 October 2019 to reflect privacy concerns.

 CONTENT WARNING: The following interview mentions abuse.
 It goes into very little detail.
 Sensitive answers will be marked [CW]